MarkusMas/meta-shelly-gen2/README.md

 Further requirement: The IP addresses of your Shelly devices must be fixed!

 #### Authentication
 Shelly devices can be additionaly proteced by setting a password for each individual device.
-This password can be set (and/or removed) by accessing the following page using a web browser: `http://<shelly-ip>/#/settings/authentication`
+The authentication (password) can be set (and/or removed) for each individual Shelly device by accessing the following page using a web browser: `http://<shelly-ip>/#/settings/authentication`

-Authentication is NOT supported for now.
+~~Authentication is NOT supported for now.
 This means that Shelly devices for which a password has been set for authentication are NOT compatible for the time being.
-This functionality may be added at a later stage.
+This functionality may be added at a later stage.~~ **_Update:_ Authentication is now supported (25.03.2025)**.

 For Developers: Shelly devices of the first generation are using a very straight forward aproach to authenticate called "basic auth", where the username and password is encoded into the adressline of the http requests.
 From Gen2 upwards this was replaced by a ["digest authenticaton"](https://shelly-api-docs.shelly.cloud/gen2/General/Authentication) which is way more complicated to implement in the driver format of meta.
-This authentication method requires two http requests each to execute a command and computing authentication credentials in between.
+With the http protocoll this authentication method requires two http requests each to execute a command and computing authentication credentials in between.
+Using the websocket protocoll will only requrire to compute the authentication credentials once for the time of the connection.

 So the decision was made to initially publish the driver without authentication.